intel-analytics/ipex-llm/README.md

 Analytics Zoo provides several built-in deep learning models that you can use for a variety of problem types, such as *object detection*, *image classification*, *text classification*, *recommendation*, etc.

 ### Object detection API
 Using *Analytics Zoo Object Detection API* (including a set of pretrained detection models such as SSD and Faster-RCNN), you can easily build your object detection applications (e.g., localizing and identifying multiple objects in images and videos), as illustrated below.
+(See more details [here](docs/docs/ProgrammingGuide/object-detection.md))

 1. Download object detection models in Analytics Zoo

-   You can download a collection of detection models (pretrained on the PSCAL VOC dataset and COCO dataset) from [detection model zoo](docs/docs/models/objectdetection/README.md#download-link).
+   You can download a collection of detection models (pretrained on the PSCAL VOC dataset and COCO dataset) from [detection model zoo](docs/docs/ProgrammingGuide/object-detection.md#download-link).

 2. Use *Zoo Object Detection API* for off-the-shell inference
    ```